DC-analysis/DCKit/README.rst

 Installation
 ------------
-A Windows installer is available from the
-`release page <https://github.com/ZELLMECHANIK-DRESDEN/DCKit/releases>`__.
+A Windows installer and macOS packages are available from the `release page <https://github.com/ZELLMECHANIK-DRESDEN/DCKit/releases>`__.
 If you have Python 3 installed, you may also use pip to install DCKit:
 ::